-The 2024 Workers' Compensation System Report presents trend data from 2002 to the present regarding several aspects of Minnesota's workers' compensation system: (1) claims, benefits and costs; (2) vocational rehabilitation; and (3) disputes and dispute resolution.
+The 2025 Workers' Compensation System Report presents trend data from 2003 to the present regarding several aspects of Minnesota's workers' compensation system: (1) claims, benefits and costs; (2) vocational rehabilitation; and (3) disputes and dispute resolution.
 Its purpose is to use available statistics to describe the current status and direction of workers' compensation in Minnesota and to offer explanations, where possible, for recent developments.

-The report includes COVID-19 claims with injury dates during calendar-years 2020 through 2022 and filed through September 2023.
+The report includes COVID-19 claims with injury dates during calendar-years 2020 through 2023 and filed through September 2024.
 The impact of COVID-19 on overall claims - benefits, costs and developed statistics (see pages 2 and 3) - is detailed in subsequent chapters.
-In January 2021, the Department of Labor and Industry (DLI) produced a report about the first six months of COVID-19 workers' compensation claims.
-Through June 2023, DLI posted updated COVID-19 claims statistics on its COVID-19 resources webpage.1
+Through June 2023, the Department of Labor and Industry (DLI) posted updated COVID-19 claims statistics on its COVID-19 resources webpage.1